sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 ```sh
 sudo pip install Sphinx sphinx_rtd_theme m2r
 ```
 Additionally, the package being documented should be installed locally.
-Normall this is just done by running the following command in the root of the pacakge directory.
+Normally this is just done by running the following command in the root of the package directory.
 ```sh
 sudo python setup.py install
 ```